Your son or daughter just got engaged, and you’ve officially become a MOG or MOB (Mother of the Groom or Mother of the Bride.) Congratulations!

-Most photographers have a list you can work with, but the internet can provide one for you too.
-Go through and list the photos that you want and who you want in them.
-The photographer can then work through the list, and you won’t forget anyone.
+Most photographers have a list you can work with, but the internet can provide one for you, too.
+Go through and list the photos you want and who you want.
+The photographer can then work through the list; you won’t forget anyone.
 Ask the other set of parents for their input as well.

 8. Lower your expectations and keep focused.